Notifications

 Topic starter 01/08/2025 11:31 pm

-statements are used to control the flow of your program based on conditions—like giving your code decision-making powers 🧠⚡
+In Perl, if-then-else statements are used to control the flow of your program based on conditions—like giving your code decision-making powers 🧠⚡

 🧪 Basic Syntax